Start your business

 Additional benefits include:

 While there are many benefits to incorporation, there are a few disadvantages.
 Most notably, the double taxation aspect of C corporations is a pretty large disadvantage.
-Next, the corporate structure makes it quite rigid.
+Next, the corporate structure makes management quite rigid.
 Lastly, having a corporation means that businesses will need to complete more bookkeeping and reporting to federal and state agencies.

 When compared to other business structures, running a corporation in Oklahoma does require more paperwork.
 That being said, it offers more legal protection for every individual involved with the corporation.